bcdavasconcelos/citetools/README.md

 Pass the filter to pandoc via the `--lua-filter` (or `-L`) command line option.

-    pandoc --lua-filter citefield.lua ...
+    pandoc --lua-filter citetools.lua ...

 ### Quarto

 Users of Quarto can install this filter as an extension with

-    quarto install extension pandoc-ext/citefield
+    quarto install extension pandoc-ext/citetools

-and use it by adding `citefield` to the `filters` entry in their YAML header.
+and use it by adding `citetools` to the `filters` entry in their YAML header.

 ``` yaml